cwyenberg/rydberg-maxwell-bloch/THEORY.md

 \omega_g, & i \in G \\
 \omega_g + \omega_p, & i \in E \\
 \omega_e + \omega_c, & i \in R
-\end{cases}
+\end{cases}.
 $$

 such that the Hamiltonian transforms to

-CONTINUE HERE

 $$
 \begin{align}